 Historically, the Company has generated sufficient operating cash flow to meet its debt service requirements, fund continued growth, both organic and through acquisitions, complete or execute share purchases of its common stock under authorized share purchase programs, pay dividends and meet working capital needs.
 As an asset-light provider of integrated transportation management solutions, the Company's annual capital requirements for operating property are generally for trailing equipment and information technology hardware and software.
 In addition, a significant portion of the trailing equipment available to the Company is provided by third party capacity providers, thereby reducing the Company's capital requirements.
-During the 2024 thirteen-week period, the Company purchased \$9,281,000 of operating property and acquired \$1,325,000 of trailing equipment by entering into finance leases.
-Landstar anticipates acquiring either by purchase or lease financing during the remainder of fiscal year 2024 approximately \$84,000,000 in operating property, consisting primarily of new trailing equipment to replace older trailing equipment and information technology equipment.
+During the 2024 thirty-nine-week period, the Company purchased \$24,256,000 of operating property and acquired \$24,238,000 of trailing equipment by entering into finance leases.
+In addition, during the 2024 thirty-nine-week period, Landstar acquired \$6,690,000 of operating property for which the Company accrued a corresponding liability of \$1,201,000 in accounts payable and \$5,489,000 in other noncurrent liabilities as of September 28, 2024.
+Landstar anticipates acquiring either by purchase or lease financing during the remainder of fiscal year 2024 approximately \$39,000,000 in operating property, consisting primarily of new trailing equipment to replace older trailing equipment and information technology hardware and software.